Brynmawr Experiment

-The Brynmawr Experiment was an effort led by the visionary idealist Peter Scott to address issues of poverty and unemployment in Brynmawr, South Wales between 1929 and 1939.
+The Brynmawr Experiment was an effort led by Peter Scott to address issues of poverty and unemployment in Brynmawr, South Wales, between 1929 and 1939.
 Initially a relief project response of the Quakers in South-East England, it grew first into an effort to set up small industries and finally an ambitious utopian subsistence agriculture project for unemployed workers.

 Having received large amounts of money from government and private donations, the projects barely made a profit throughout their existence and finally closed in 1939.
 The official reason for their closure was that unemployment was wiped out due to the opening of local armament factories in the wake of the Second World War, but credit and government loans were also not extended which meant that the projects could not continue.

 Background

 The 1920s were a decade of economic decline in the South Wales Coalfield as a whole and in particular in the town of Brynmawr.

 Geographically, Brynmawr sits at the northern side of the coalfield and had little industry, and so people tended to need to commute to work elsewhere.
 When these industries slumped, workers in Brynmawr had few alternatives.

 When Hilda Jennings arrived in Brynmawr in 1929 to lead a survey that was to take 3 years to complete, she found many problems.
 Many jobs were dependent on neighbouring coal and ironworks, and traveling workers were often the first to be laid off.
 The impacts were even worse as there has been an overall migration away from the town between 1921 and 1931.

 By 1932, 1669 were permanently unemployed, many of whom had been laid off since the General Strike five years before.
 This led to increased sickness, poor housing and strain on the local authority budgets.

 There was also an impact on local shops and businesses which were forced to go bankrupt when creditors could not find work or pay their bills.